 - Paperback ISBN:

-Professor Harikesh Bahadur Singh has served as Professor & Head, Department of Mycology and Plant Pathology at Institute of Agricultural Sciences, Banaras Hindu University, India.
-His major research focus is on bioinoculats, biological control of plant pathogens and nano-biotechnology.
-Prof. Singh has been decorated with several prestigious National awards and honours for his scientific contributions in the field of organic farming and translational agriculture, notable being CSIR Technology Prize for Biological Sciences by Hon’ble Prime Minister of India, M.S.
-Swaminathan award by Society for Plant Research, Vigyan Bharti Award, Prof. V.P.
-Bhide Memorial Award, Society for Plant Research, and many more.
-To his credit he has 20 U.S. patents which have been successfully transferred for commercial production of biopesticides to several industrial houses in India.
-He has been able to add more than 300 publications and 27 books
+Professor Harikesh Bahadur Singh is Distinguished Professor, Department of Biotechnology, GLA University, Mathura, India.
+He has worked as Professor & Head, Department of Mycology and Plant Pathology in the Institute of Agricultural Sciences, Banaras Hindu University, India.
+Prof. Singh has been decorated with several prestigious National awards, such as CSIR Technology Prize for Biological Sciences by Hon’ble Prime Minister of India, M.S.
+Swaminathan award by Society for Plant Research, Mundkar Memorial Award, BRSI Industrial Medal.
+His research has resulted in more than 300 publications and 30 books.

 Dr Leonardo Fernandes Fraceto, Associate Professor at the Institute of Science and Technology of São Paulo State University (UNESP), Campus Sorocaba at the Environmental Engineering undergraduate course and at the postgraduate in Environmental Sciences.
 He is Fellow from the Royal Society of Chemistry.
 He has experience in environmental nanotechnology, with an emphasis on health and environmental nanotechnology and applications of nanotechnology in agriculture.
 Dr. Fraceto has been active in the development of nanocarrier systems for the encapsulation of compounds with bioactive properties.
 From his works, patents have been deposited, of which one is licensed for the development of nano-herbicides for weed control.
 With this technology developed, it was possible to produce a more effective carrier system, since with 10 times less active compound the same effect of a commercial formulation was achieved and, in this context, promoting low environmental impacts.
 Also, from this technology, it was possible to develop other carrier systems for fungicides, as well as, for compounds of botanical origin (insecticides and repellents.
 In addition, Dr. Fraceto has developed high-level research and contributed to scientific and technological development at the national and international levels, with numerous internationally renowned scientific collaborators.
 He has published about 180 papers in international peer reviewed journals and has supervised undergraduate, graduate (master and PhD) and supervised Pos-docs.
 He is Associate editor from high standard journals and reviewer from more than 50 journals.